 c.
 Adjust the height of the kneeler

 To achieve the correct height relationship between you and the working surface, you will first need to adjust the seat height of the kneeler.
-(It is important to select a kneeling chair that has independent seat and kneepad adjustments!)
+It is important to select a kneeling chair that has independent seat and kneepad adjustments – many don’t!
 Once the seat height is correct, adjust the kneepad to a position that you find most comfortable.

-In some situations, you may find that the height of the kneeler cannot be adjusted to match the work surface – typically the work surface will be too low.
+In some situations, you may find that the height of the kneeler cannot be adjusted to match the work surface, and typically the work surface will be too low.
 Under these circumstances, you would need to look at changing the height of the work surface or desk.

 There are some easy ways of doing this.
 For example, by using books to increase the height of the work surface.
 See The perfect office setup.
 A more elegant solution would be a height adjustable desk.
 These can easily be set to the correct height irrespective of the type of chair you are sitting on.
-For a number of years now, height adjustable desks have become increasingly popular.
+Height adjustable desks have many pros and few cons, and can be used in conjunction with a kneeling or conventional office chair.
 Some companies, like Uber South Africa, truly understand the ergonomic advantages of such desks and have furnished their entire offices with adjustable desking.
+Best practices for ergonomics in the workplace.

-A kneeling chair will be right for you if sit correctly on the chair and you have adjusted the seat height to suit your work surface.
+There are many variants of kneeling chairs available in South Africa and there are pros and cons of each.
+Do your homework and test various models.
+Ensure that you sit correctly on the chair and you have adjusted the seat height to suit your work surface.

 It is a good idea to keep your existing office chair so that you can alternate between the two until you get used to your new kneeling chair.
 In fact, some users actually prefer to use both chairs and this is a highly recommended solution.